Post G22-043: Rephrasing “tomatoes don’t ripen in the heat”.

 In you look into this issue, you will see it stated that consistently warm temperatures will prevent tomatoes from ripening.

-But what this actually means is that consistently warm temperatures will prevent tomatoes from entering the “breakers” stage.
+But what I think this actually means is that consistently warm temperatures will prevent tomatoes from entering the “breakers” stage.
 Anything with a tinge of color on it — at the “breakers” stage above — should continue to ripen.
 Just as it would if you pulled it off the vine and took it inside.

 Restated: